arsen1c/sysinfo/README.md

-This program gives info about cpu usage, memory usage and network status of your linux machine.
+This program gives info about the cpu usage, memory usage and network status of your linux machine.